joshcanhelp/josh-to-11/content/post/76-information-reservoirs-or-how-i-keep-track-of-a-large-amount-of-incoming-information.md

 wpid: 586
 ---

-# Information Reservoirs (or) How I Keep Track of a Large Amount of Incoming Information

 A couple of months ago, I felt so overwhelmed and inundated by the amount of information I came across on the regular that I sat up for almost two hours with a pen and a pad of paper trying to sketch out a way to manage this insane digital life I was leading.
 Between photos, music, email, contacts, web links, articles, client files, school files, and scheduling stuff, I was drowning fast.
 I’m an overly-organized person too so this was literally eating away at my conscious mind.
 This is what I came up with (along with a lot of other overly complicated and, ultimately, unused solutions).